A bicycle ride across the AmericasPosted on by mev

 A nice descent again and I found myself at the road exit to Maravatio.
 Coincidentally whatever extra insurance you had (unless drunk) also stopped here.

 As I cycled into town, I felt the rear tire being flat.
 I cycled a bit and then walked the last little bit to a hotel in center of town.
 First thing was to get the flat fixed and then shower and walk around town for dinner.
 Overall a longer 96km ride with a substantial climb at the end, but also pretty riding with a lot of variety.
+Day Two

 Climbing throughout the day today, though not as far in distance.